 Your doctor may order a thallium for a variety of reasons, including:

-- if he or she suspects your heart is not getting enough blood flow (oxygen) when it’s under stress such as exercise
+- if they suspect your heart isn’t getting enough blood flow (oxygen) when it’s under stress (exercise)

 - if you have chest pain or worsening angina